 Oxford and Buckinghamshire Light Infantry

-Son of Judge and Mrs. A.S.Preston of Cairo Egypt, and nephew of Mr. and Mrs. C.S.Preston of Knotty Green; educated at Marlborough College.
-Aged 21 years.
+Born in Egypt c1918, Son of Judge Mr. A.S.Preston of Cairo Egypt, His Majesty’s Crown Prosecutor Egypt, and Mrs. Mary (Molly) Preston, née Graves.
+Nephew of Mr. and Mrs. C.S.Preston of Knotty Green; Educated at Marlborough College.

 Enlisted on July 1st 1939 and Commissioned at once.
-During the retreat upon Dunkirk he was killed in action on the night of May 27th 1940 in the town of Hazebrouk, France.
-Whilst covering the withdrawal of other troops he ordered an N.C.O. to go back with the rest of the covering party and himself manned the machine gun post.
+During the retreat upon Dunkirk he was killed in action on the night of May 27th 1940, aged 2, in the town of Hazebrouk, France, probably while defending Hazebrouck Orphanage from assault by 8th Panzer Division of the German Army.
+While covering the withdrawal of other troops he ordered an N.C.O. to go back with the rest of the covering party and himself manned the machine gun post.
 When last seen he was rapidly being surrounded.

 Flying Officer Charles Gordon Richards, 119264, Pilot, Royal Air Force

 Enlisted in December 1939 and was soon Commissioned.
 Served in 182 Squadron in France as a pilot.
-Killed in action December 15th 1943 flying a single seater Typhoon.
+Killed in action December 15th 1943, aged 23 years, flying a single seater Typhoon.
 His mission was to bomb V2 sites situated in the neighbourhood of Dieppe.
 He did not return.

 The window above the WW2 plaque is dedicated as a memorial to F/O Charles Gordon Richards.